chaunceyyann/comfyui-image-processing-nodes/README.md

 ## Usage

-After installation, the nodes will be available in ComfyUI's node menu under the "Image Processing" category.
+After installation, the nodes will be available in ComfyUI's node menu under the "Cyan Image" category.

 ## License